MWarrenAI/PySQLLiteCustomers/README.md

 ### Features:
 - Displays Database Records
+- Creates default customer data for use in the program
 - Allows User to add own Record
 - Allows User to delete a Record (By ID only)
 - Search Feature